Henry Walston, Baron Walston: Later political life

 On a lecture tour of South Africa in 1968, Walston had private discussions with B. J. Vorster, and as a consequence attempted to open a channel of communication to Kenneth Kaunda.
-He also visited Nelson Mandela on Robben Island, concluding that the prisoner Mandela was being well treated.
-At this period the South African government wished to broker a deal between the UK and Ian Smith, and to use Walston's contacts.
+He also visited Nelson Mandela on Robben Island, concluding that he was being well treated by his gaolers.
+During this period the South African government wished to broker a deal between the UK and Ian Smith, and to use Walston's contacts.

 Walston was a member of the Council of Europe between 1970 and 1975, and a Member of the European Parliament from 1975 to 1977.
-In the period from 1970 to 1976 Labour politicians met in his apartment in The Albany, forming a retrospectively-christened "Walston group" of pro-European MPs.
-Walston joined the Social Democratic Party in 1981.
-During the eighties, Walston became active with the UN accredited non-governmental organisation Agri-Energy Roundtable and served as vice chairman for several years.
+In the period from 1970 to 1976 several Labour politicians met at his apartment in The Albany, eventually forming a retrospectively-christened "Walston group" of pro-European MPs who were supportive of the leading right-wing figure in the party, Roy Jenkins.

+Along with most members of that group, Walston joined the Social Democratic Party (SDP) upon its foundation in 1981.
+Unusually for an associate of Jenkins, however, he chose not to support the SDP's merger with the Liberals in 1988, despite his former association with that party; instead he followed David Owen into the newly formed 'continuing' SDP, becoming its first chief whip in the Lords.
+Walston also became active during this time with the UN-accredited non-governmental organisation Agri-Energy Roundtable, and served as its vice-chairman for several years.